centreon/centreon-documentation/en/getting-started/installation-first-steps.md

 ![image](../assets/getting-started/it_100_free_token_add_2.png)

-You now benefit from the **Centreon IT Edition** offer limited to the monitoring of 100 resources.
+You now benefit from the **Centreon IT Edition** limited offer for a **100** resources.

-Continue with the following chapters to start monitoring your IT.
+Move on next chapters to start monitoring your IT.

 ## Basic principle of monitoring